If you don’t know how to catch a reader’s attention in the first few seconds of an article, your writing goals will be dead in the water.

 “"I tucked Joel in, but I feel so guilty I didn’t hold him longer,” Julie Rea said, her voice welling with emotion.
 That is all she can muster about the worst night of her life.
 As she tries to say more, she breaks down."(3)

 Resist the urge to use an anecdotal lead that is too cheesy or cliché.
-The objective of this lead is to use an anecdote to create clarity faster and with fewer total words.
+The objective of this lead is to use an anecdote to create depth and intrigue.

 No. 4: Delayed Identification Lead